VEuPathDB/StaticContent/content/ClinEpiDB/user_datasets_help.md

         <li>Should be as you want them to appear on the website (e.g. "Yes" and "No" rather than "1" and "0")
           <ul>
           <li>Categorical data uploaded as coded, numeric data (e.g. 0, 1, -9) will be displayed as a histogram rather than in a data frequency table</li>
+          <li></li>Values will be recognized as dates and handled appropriately if formatted as YYYY-MM-DD.
+All other formats will be recognized as strings and displayed as categorical data
           </ul></li>
+        <li>Must be less than 1000 characters</li>
         <li>Special characters will appear nonsensical on the website (e.g. <b>é</b> appears as <b>\x8E</b>)</li>
+        <li></li>
         </ul>
       </li>
     </ul>